ValeriyVasilyevAstro/LOSE/README.md

 # losfloimg
 LOSFLOIMG is Localisation Of Super-FLares On Images.
-The algorithm based on the PSF-fitting of the images in order to localize super-flares.
+Photometric surveys provide light curves and series of images for tens of thousands of stars.
+Light curve data products are produced by applying photometric masks to the series of images.
+Often, an image with the target star contains faint contaminant stars.
+Thus, a flare observed on the light curve of the target star can be caused by a background star.
+Presented here algorithm is developed to localize position of the flare applying the PSF-fitting.

 # Attribution